zconnect-iot/device-simulator-backend/README.md

 # Simulation

-The core simulation logic is implemented in `zcsim.libsim` package.
+The core simulation logic is implemented in `libsim` package.
 It defines basic building blocks from which the user can compose complete systems for simulation.